-"(3) the requirement for space shuttle launches; and "(4) the risk of capital losses from the use of expendable launch vehicles and the space shuttle pendable launch vehicles and the space shuttle.
+"(3) the requirement for space shuttle launches; and "(4) the risk of capital losses from the use of expendable launch vehicles and the space shuttle.

 "SEC.
 110. (a) The Administrator shall set and collect reasonable user fees for the use and maintenance of the space station.